RookeriesDevelopment/rook-reactnative-sdks-docs/rook-transmission/README.md

 };
 ```

+- `ready`: indicates when the hook is ready.
 - `enqueuePhysicalSummary`: saves the physical summary to queue to later upload
   - `data`: it's the summary to save
 - `getPhysicalSummariesStored`: Retrieves the queue saved into the device